hongkiulam/vanguard-scraper/README.md

 #### notes

-- will `PercentageChange` property show negative?, if not then need to scrape from the DOM/ calculate it (might be easier, should be current valuation - invested to date)
+- will `PercentageChange` property show negative?, if not then need to scrape from the DOM/ calculate it (might be easier, should be current valuation - invested to date) IGNORE, allow to be calculated client side
 - should i dockerise this
 - create a client
 - type all response?
+- queries to filter responses
+- different routes for diffrent response
+- sanitisers